knpuniversity/symfony4/knpu/ep3-doctrine/updating-entity.md

 Now that this is working, we can improve it!
 In the controller, we wrote some code to increment the heart count by one.
-But, whenever possible, it's better to move code *out* of your controller. *Usually* we do this by creating new service classes and putting the logic there.
-But, if the logic is simple enough, it can live inside your *entity* class.
+But, whenever possible, it's better to move code *out* of your controller. *Usually* we do this by creating a new service class and putting the logic there.
+But, if the logic is simple, it can sometimes live inside your *entity* class.
 Check this out: open `Article`, scroll to the bottom, and add a new method: `public function incrementHeartCount()`.
 Give it no arguments and return self, like our other methods.
 Then, `$this->heartCount = $this->heartCount + 1`.

 Back in `ArticleController`, we can simplify to `$article->incrementHeartCount()`.

-Ah, that's so nice.
+That's so nice.
 This moves the logic to a better place, and, it *reads* really
 well:

 > Hello Article: I would like you to increment your heart count.
-Thanks.
+Thanks!

 ## Smart Versus Anemic Entities